Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Desember 2024 06.22.35 UTC
+- WIB: Rabu, 25 Desember 2024 08.49.48 UTC
-- WITA: Rabu, 25 Desember 2024 07.22.35 UTC
+- WITA: Rabu, 25 Desember 2024 09.49.48 UTC
-- WIT: Rabu, 25 Desember 2024 08.22.35 UTC
+- WIT: Rabu, 25 Desember 2024 10.49.48 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: motivational
+Kategori: success